Mother Teresa Awards: History and structure

-Mother Teresa Awards have been given since 2004 annually or biannually.
-They are an initiative of Harmony Foundation, an organization created by Abraham Mathai in Mumbai.
+Mother Teresa Awards have been given since 2005 annually or biannually.
+The awards are an initiative of Harmony Foundation, a non-profit organization founded by Dr.Abraham Mathai in Mumbai.
 It is the only award in the name of Mother Teresa reviewed and recognized by Sister Prema, Superior General of Missionaries of Charity.

-The awards are reviewed by a board of patrons that comprises Abraham Mathai — founder chairman and former vice-chairman of National Commission for Minorities, Baroness Caroline Cox — member and former deputy chairperson of House of Lords, Mahesh Bhatt — filmmaker, P. C. Thomas — politician, Tushar Gandhi — Great-grandson of Mahatma Gandhi, Flavia Agnes — women's rights activist, and Shazia Ilmi — Journalist and politician.
+The awards are reviewed by a board of patrons that comprises Dr. Abraham Mathai — Founder Chairman and former Vice-Chairman of National Commission for Minorities, Baroness Caroline Cox — member and former deputy chairperson of House of Lords, Mahesh Bhatt — filmmaker, Tushar Gandhi — Great-grandson of Mahatma Gandhi, Flavia Agnes — women's rights activist, and Shazia Ilmi — Journalist and politician.